RushiNChapadia/LAcrimeanalysis/README.md

 gcs_file_path = "gs://<Bucket_Name>/<Dataset>.csv"
 df = spark.read.csv(gcs_file_path, header=True, inferSchema=True)
 ```
-6. Run the "Analysis.ipynb" in file to view the analysis and graphs.
+6. Run the "Analysis.py" in file to view the analysis and graphs.
 The photos will be stored in the GCS Bucket.
-7. Run the "model.ipynb" file to view the prediction model.
+7. Run the "Model.py" file to view the prediction model.
 The prediction model will be stored in the GCS Bucket.

 Top 20 Crime Categories in San Francisco
 -